dmitrijslasko/42_fdf/README.md

 ## Score:
 ✅ 125/125 (with bonus)

-## About

-## Installation and launch
+## Installation and launch 🚀
 1. Clone the repo:
 ```bash
 git clone https://github.com/dmitrijslasko/fdf42.git
 ```
-1. Go into the folder:
+2. Go into the folder:
 ```bash
 cd fdf42
 ```
-1. Build the program:
+3. Build the program:
 ```bash
 make
 ```
-1. Launch the program:
+4. Launch the program:
 ```bash
 ./fdf ./maps/42
 ```
 Other maps are stored in the ./maps/ folder.

-## Implemented functionality
+## Implemented functionality 🤖
 ![fdf-demo](https://github.com/dmitrijslasko/42-assets/blob/d9ae0a69c1fc9aea10fa920e7ee1ba405123e805/fdf/dmlasko-fdf-demo-v2.gif?raw=true)
 1. Welcome screen (not allowed by the project's subject, but using it via a workaround in the Makefile)
 1. Mouse & keyboard rotation and zoom